Right Arrow

 Building a culture of continuous improvement

-Technology alone won't solve night shift challenges.
+Technology is only part of the solution for night shift roadblocks.
 Sustainable improvement requires cultural change that empowers all shifts equally.

 Establish changeover champions on every shift